EthanPerello/npc-forge/docs/generation-options.md

 • Maximum length: 32,000 characters for gpt-image-1, 1,000 for others

 **Model Compatibility:**
+• Clear messaging that only gpt-image-1 supports full editing capabilities (NEW in v0.22.0)
 • Warning displays for unsupported models
 • gpt-image-1 provides best editing results
 • dall-e-2 has limited editing capabilities